Bannau Brycheiniog by Cycle | Day Three

 Carreg Cennen Castle

 I awoke to the sounds of birds chirping and radiant blue skies.
-I climbed out of my tent, stretched my arms and legs gazing up at the mighty Carreg Cennen Castle.
-It was going to be a glorious day.
-I could just feel it.
+I climbed out of my tent, stretched my arms and legs — and as I gazed up at the mighty Carreg Cennen Castle; I just knew it was going to be a glorious day.

 DAY THREE